jfowkes/pycutest/README.rst

 * NumPy 1.11 or higher (http://www.numpy.org/)
 * SciPy 0.18 or higher (http://www.scipy.org/)

 **Please Note:** Currently PyCUTEst only supports Mac and Linux.
-For Windows 10 users, PyCUTEst can be used through the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/faq>`_, following the Linux installation instructions.
+For Windows 10 (and later), PyCUTEst can be used through the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/>`_, following the Linux installation instructions.

 Installing CUTEst on Linux
 --------------------------